151 and 152 labs are designed to improve students’ abilities to think, work and write scientifically.*

-- The lab experiences are designed so that our students do what scientists do – find answers to unknowns, i.e. to real life, open-ended questions.
+- The lab experiences are designed so that our students do what scientists do – seek answers to what is currently unknown.

-- Students in our labs make initial observations, develop hypotheses, outline methods for examining these, and then conduct the experiments.
+- Students in our labs make initial observations, develop hypotheses, outline methods for examining these hypotheses, then conduct experiments to test them.

-- As a result, they learn how to deal with their own data, how to use simple statistical methods to compare results, and how to write up their findings in scientific format.
+- As a result, students learn how to obtain and evaluate their own data, how to use simple statistical methods analyze data and compare results, and how to report their findings in scientific format.

-- In other words, to the best of our abilities, in the confines of a student laboratory, the labs are designed to give our students an authentic experience with science.
+- Thus, within the confines of a student laboratory, the labs are designed to give our students an authentic experience with science.

 *For additional information on the design of the laboratory exercises and the physical laboratory space see Redesigning the Introductory Biology Laboratory Experience.